-Click on the word “released” above in blue to learn more about how to get out of jail.
+Click on the following words to learn more: get out of jail.

 If the case is under investigation the defense lawyer gathers valuable information about the client, the alleged victim, and the facts of the arrest and provides this information to the prosecutor’s office in order to persuade the prosecution not to arrest the accused, not to file any charges in court, or to reduce the charges that are filed in court.

 There are many ways to successfully defend an accusation involving assault.
 The right resolution and defense will depend upon the circumstances of the case.

 Every case is different.
 Each client is unique.